MUSICIAN AND DOG MOM

 She has received commissions from many of her fellow performer colleagues as well as the Gaudete Brass Quintet, Bach + Beethoven Experience, Inveni Percussion & Trombone Ensemble, Sources Duo, Master Singers of Eau Claire, University of Wisconsin - Eau Claire Wind Symphony, Women’s Concert Chorale, Wind Symphony, Singing Statesmen, Rice Lake Municipal Band, Platteville (WI) School District, Columbus (WI) High School, Beaver Dam (WI) High School, Lakeland All-Conference Honors Choir.
 Her award-winning music has been performed across the United States, Canada, Europe, and Australia.

 Heidi is passionately committed to the creation of new theatre works in whichever way she can, and she is very excited for the journeys of her current projects, which include: Micro, with Adam Qutaishat (Music Theatre of Madison, reading Dec.
-2021); Saint Hildegard: the Rupertsberg Tour, with Davyd Reddyk, Ethan Krupp, and Elizabeth Swanson (Theo Ubique workshop May 2022); Queer Eye: the Musical Parody, with Evan Mills (The Second City); The Bone Harp, with Laura Stratford (TBA); and Press Pause, with Rachel Kunstadt (TBA).
+2021); Saint Hildegard: the Rupertsberg Tour, with Davyd Reddyk, Ethan Krupp, and Elizabeth Swanson (Theo Ubique workshop May 2022); Queer Eye: the Musical Parody, with Evan Mills (The Second City); and The Bone Harp, with Laura Stratford (CreateTheater and SUNY Cortland partnership, 2022-Present)

 In addition to her work as a composer and music director/arranger, Heidi is an active performer in the greater Chicago area.
 Heidi has performed all over the greater Midwest with a myriad of regional talent.
 She premiered 13 of her original works during her debut cabaret Cheaper Than Therapy in August of 2018 at Davenport’s Piano Bar in Chicago, which also featured fifteen Chicago and New York-area artists.
 She returned to Davenport’s in October 2019 for her follow-up show, Heidi Joosten Ruins The Things You Love, which featured some of Heidi’s favorite (and least favorite) works in the musical theatre repertoire.